 Sungear: Sungear is a visually interactive and biologist-driven exploration of comparisons of the results of many experiments on a genomic scale.
 Sungear can represent an arbitrary number of experiments/lists, all of their disjoint intersections, and their related ontological terms.
 The position of a circle and arrows emanating from it indicate the input lists of which it is a subset.
-The size of a circle is proportional to the number of genes in the intersection of those lists (see {Poultney, 2007 #41}).
-Many biologists find Sungear to be an extremely powerful and interactive tool for analyzing the interrelationships between sets of genes {Gutierrez, 2007 #38}.
+The size of a circle is proportional to the number of genes in the intersection of those lists (see [20]).
+Many biologists find Sungear to be an extremely powerful and interactive tool for analyzing the interrelationships between sets of genes [10].

-NetMatch: NetMatch, a Cytoscape plug-in, finds all instances of a query graph (e.g. a network motif) in a larger graph {Ferro, 2007 #42}.
+NetMatch: NetMatch, a Cytoscape plug-in, finds all instances of a query graph (e.g. a network motif) in a larger graph [21].
 New versions compute the statistical significance of the motifs (e.g. Transcription factor motifs) found in a network.

 Up and coming tools for VirtualPlant include GeneSect whose purpose it is to take a set of collections of genes and to determine whether any pairwise intersections among those collections are either surprisingly large (against a variety of backgrounds) or surprisingly small.
-Another new tool under development is a cluster management framework ClusterBoss to run some expensive tasks such as correlation and network inference in parallel which relates directly to the aims of the current proposal.
+Another new tool under development is a cluster management framework ClusterBoss to run some expensive tasks such as correlation and network inference in parallel, which relates directly to the aims of the current proposal.